Recycling Programs List

 Newspaper and magazines do not need to be baled with string.

-It is okay if the newspaper and magazines are placed in plastic or paper bags.
+It is okay if the newspaper and magazines are placed in paper bags.

 This department also assists the Friends of the Library with recycling of all unsold books at the end of the annual book sale.